b429342/Blithe-Corne-Keymap/README.md

 ![[400px-Keyboard_effort_grid.png]]
 The BEAKL layout uses an effort grid that shows the ease of pressing a certain kid, and it bases the placement of keys off of this grid.
+Although this

 The BEAKL 15 layout has a 3x3 backbone home block like a numpad, this makes it good for opening and closing symbols like ()[]{}<>.

+I did move around some of the BEAKL 15 symbols just to place them in places I found more favorable like moving the colons around and moving the arithmetic symbols.
+I clustered the math symbols close together on the bottom row so I can repeat them in the number layer.
+Besides moving around symbols I also added some since the BEAKL 15 layout didn't include symbols like exclamation and question mark.
+I filled these in with the remaining slots mostly by trying to keep familiarty with the standard layout with ! in the top left and ? in the bottom right.
+*These could be changed and moved around whether I find the effort grid more important or the familiarity from qwerty more important.
+Anyway using this should also feel free to make improvements based on what you like and prefer.*

+## Function Layer
+At this point most keys have been plotted in a layer on the board.
+However there are some keys that may be useful and important to have.
+These will be housed in the function layer that is activated by holding the key on the bottom right of the board.

+Firstly I felt the need to have the function keys (F1-12) on this layer.
+Just like the number layer I took inspiration from this layout (https://configure.zsa.io/ergodox-ez/layouts/mnNX/latest/1) and decided to have them in a straight line on the top row.
+Having them on the top row makes it more familiar to the standard layout and also ensures I have to go out of my way to hit them.
+(Don't want to accidentally hit Alt F4)

+Second I decided to have the arrow keys since they are useful if you want to be efficient and not take your hands off the keyboard for something like text editing.
+Since this keyboard will be used for programming and typing a decent amount I find this neccessary.
+I also decided to duplicate this setup on both halves so each hand has their own set of arrow keys.
+Since there are plenty of spare keys I don't think having duplicates is a big problem, and I can get rid of the set I find less useful later.
+*Where the keys are right now is actually not the best according to the BEAKL effort grid since 3 will have a value above 1.
+I can make it better by shifting it up, however the F keys are there so I might change the F keys to the bottom row so that the arrow keys will be in a spot that is better to press.
+Moving it up a row will make 3/4 keys have a value of .5 instead of 1+.*

+I then have page up and page down keys near the arrow keys just in case I need it.
+Page up and down are similar to the arrow keys since they make navigating easier especially for webpages without using the mouse.
+Although not used a lot I still put in the print screen key since I do use it once in a while, the same goes for the Caps Lock key.
+I don't use them all the time so it's not in a higher layer but they are used so they should be in some layer.

+## OLED Screen
+The corne v3 PCB allows for an OLED screen to be soldered on.
+Although this screen is small it can still be used to display some graphics.
+I'm sure there are good ideas out there that people use like displaying WPM or battery life if using a wireless board however I simply only wanted to display what layer I am on.

+I didn't have any ideas for fancy graphics so I chose a simple 3 letter + examples approach:
+- Number layer has 'NUM 1234'
+- Symbol layer has 'SYM !@#$'
+- Function layer simple has 'FN'

+To make these I made a file in inkscape with the size of the OLED I had which was 128x32 pixels.
+I when filled in the image with what I wanted mainly just inserting text and typing.
+After exporting the image I uploaded it to this website ([https://joric.github.io/qle/](https://javl.github.io/image2cpp/)) That turns it into the plain bytes for the image which you can copy and paste for your QMK file.
+**Make sure you match the orientation of your OLED.
+For you the preview photo might look how you want but might not work on the OLED, when I had problems with this I just rotated 180 degress (preview looked upside down) and it worked perfectly on the OLED.**

+I also decided to add a graphic that shows up if caps lock is in, I simply chose a small arrow design. *I did make each layer image with space so that the caps lock image could be overlayed on top (ex. if I have the symbol layer active but also caps lock) however they don't overlay by default so if I do want this I will have to tweak it so they do overlay*

+Lastly I changed the image that shows up when I am on the home layer, by default it shows 'corne' however I felt that I could add a little more.
+For my personal one I have 'corne' in simple text but I also added the name of my keymap 'Blithe' right under it, not only that but there was a little more space so I added a little logo that is the name of a friend group I am in.

+These are just what I wanted to have, however in the future if I get a good idea or want to take the time to learn how to make a nice animation I might add that.

+Only other change I made was that I change the timeout for the OLED to a couple seconds.
+I don't alwyas need to display what layer I am on, just the second or so that I change to it.
+This will also decrease the likelihood or buring the screen.